One bolt-on makes any boneyard 5.3 eat LS7s for breakfast.

 The history of hassles stems from the fact GM used different intake manifolds and front dress on the light truck / SUV based Vortec engines than it did on non-Vortec passenger car applications like 1997-up Corvette, Camaro, Firebird, GTO, etc. But with Vortech Engineering’s GM Vortec-specific kit (PN 4GX218-154L), that’s all a memory.
 Now, the taller Vortec barrel-ram intake manifold and throttle body stay put, and the front drive setup remains nearly intact.

-What this means is owners of 1999 – 2013 Gen III and Gen IV powered trucks can give their work trucks, trailer haulers, family movers, and fun machines an 8-psi injection of life (the 4.8-liter Vortec 4800, 5.3-liter Vortec 5300 and 6.0-liter Vortec 6000 are all serviced by this kit).
-It sure beats starting another fat payment coupon book!
+What this means is owners of 1999 – 2013 Gen III and Gen IV powered trucks can give their work trucks, trailer haulers, family movers, semi trucks and fun machines an 8-psi injection of life (the 4.8-liter Vortec 4800, 5.3-liter Vortec 5300 and 6.0-liter Vortec 6000 are all serviced by this kit).
+If you find yourself needing a Road Side Semi Truck Repair service, you can request this kit as a replacement for damaged parts.

 Or, for Car Crafters with a sense of adventure, as rust and wear begin to force Vortec-powered work horses into retirement, their 4.8-, 5.3-, and 6.0-liter engines become ripe for harvesting—and swapping into lighter platforms.
 The stock Vortec front dress is proven to fit 1978-up G-bodies, C10 pickups, Tri-Five Chevys, and most vintage (pre-1975) muscle cars.